PCnferri/WAGISA25/Readme.md

           time.sleep(2) # Pause for effect
           arcpy.SelectLayerByAttribute_management(newparcels, "CLEAR_SELECTION")  # Clear previous selection

-## Part 4: inform user of where to find their data
+## Part 4: Inform Users of Data Location
-The final step of the process involves notifying the user of the names of their feature class and GeoJSON files, as well as providing the location to access them.
-The script then concludes the Try statement, signaling the end of the process.
-Overall, the task takes approximately 30 seconds to complete, which is a significant time savings compared to performing the steps manually.
+Users receive a notification of the feature class andGeoJSON file name and locations.
+The process, which takes about 30 seconds to execute, significantly improves efficiency compared to manual operations.

         # Step 11: Notify Users of the output locations
             arcpy.AddMessage('---------------------------------')